 Brandy vs Cognac

-If you are a teetotaler the words brandy and cognac probably mean nothing to you, but if you consume alcoholic drinks, and in fact, are a connoisseur, you can easily differentiate between a brandy and a cognac, though technically speaking, a cognac is a type of brandy itself.
+If you are a connoisseur, or if you consume alcoholic drinks, you can easily find the difference between a brandy and a cognac.
+But, if you are a teetotaler the words brandy and cognac probably mean nothing to you.
+However, technically speaking, a cognac is a type of brandy itself.
 There are many who remain confused because the brand cognac has become so popular that it threatens to be identified on its own apart from brandy, which it is.
 This is similar to the case of Hoover in US, where it has become so popular that the brand has become a synonym for vacuum cleaner.
-Let us find out differences, if any, between brandy, and cognac.
+Let us find out the differences, if any, between brandy and cognac.

-Before we go into details of brandy and cognac, it makes an interesting story to know a bit about brandy itself.
-In 16th century, there was roaring business of wine going on between France and Holland.
+Brandy is a distilled wine.
+Before we go into details of brandy, it makes an interesting story to know a bit about brandy.
+In the 16th century, there was a roaring business of wine going on between France and Holland.
 However, it was very expensive as there was limited space on cargo vessels as they were mostly war vessels.
 To send full casks of wine proved extremely costly for the traders.
-One Dutch shipmaster got a brilliant idea as he burnt wine, and made it concentrated removing most of the water.
-This soul of the wine allowed him more to be transported in the same space.
-Surprisingly, Dutch people liked the taste of this burnt wine so much that they insisted him not to put back water into it.
+One Dutch shipmaster got a brilliant idea.
+He burnt the wine and made it concentrated by removing most of the water.
+This soul of the wine allowed him to transport more in the same space.
+Surprisingly, Dutch people liked the taste of this burnt wine so much that they insisted him not to put water back into it.
 This is how the beverage became popular, and later got known as brandy or burnt wine.

 What is the difference between Brandy and Cognac?